shirha/Journey/deck.md

 # The Deck

-The deck is a range of ascii characters in the range of x41 to x7D.
+The deck is 52 ascii characters in the range of x41 to x7D.

 ```
                                ASCII code table